uktrade/ci-image-builder/README.md

 ## Instructions to deploy a public image

-In order to deploy a public image rather than the default private image do the following.
+In order to deploy a public image rather than the default private image, do the following.

-In your `buildspec.yml` file, add and set the variable `ECR_VISIBILITY: PUBLIC`
+In your `buildspec.yml` file, add and set the variable `ECR_VISIBILITY: PUBLIC`.

 In your repository, in the `process.yml` file, specify your public image name.